Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a summary of the concepts that were touched on in the above illustrations.
+The following items are a summary of the material that was covered in the above illustrations.

-- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,800 more per year for auto insurance
+- High-risk drivers who have multiple accidents or major violations could be forced to pay on average $1,800 more annually than a driver with a clean driving record

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.